 - Cross-disciplinary research merging child development (personal and social resources) and literacy (birth to grade five literacy development; reading acquisition)

 Application of learner-centered pedagogy in higher education

-Dr. Mona W Matthews is a professor in the Department of Early Childhood Education at Georgia State University.
-She holds a Ph.D. in Reading Education from the University of Georgia and joined the Department of Early Childhood Education in 1988.
+Dr. Mona W Matthews is a professor in the Department of Early Childhood and Elementary Education at Georgia State University.
+She holds a Ph.D. in Reading Education from the University of Georgia and joined the Department of Early Childhood and Elementary Education in 1988.
 Prior to that time, Matthews was a preschool teacher, first grade teacher and consultant for Harper and Row Publishers.
 After that, she served for two years as a project director in Georgia State’s Assessment Project, where she oversaw the development of Georgia’s Early Childhood Teacher Certification Test and the Georgia Criterion Reference Tests.